romeshl/CLI-for-MongoDB-Mission-5-Phase-1-Version2/README.md

 ![screenshot](./Assests/Mission%205%20-%20Phase%201%20-%20Task%205%20-%20folder%20structure.png)

-**CLI.js** - This is the file that contains main function of this CLI.
+**CLI.js** - This is the file main file of the program and contains the commands of this CLI.

+**commands.js** - This file handles commands and perform relevant operations based on teh command.

-**MongoDB.js** - This file contains the connection to MongoDB database and import in CLI.js
+**MongoDB.js** - This file contains the connection to MongoDB database.

 **Inquirer_prompts.js** - This file contains the prompts used with inquirer package.